selkovjr/annotate-platypus-vcf/discussion.md

 3. **Number of reads supporting the variant.**

-   This is annotated in Platypus output using the INFO tag `TR` (Total number of reads containing this variant), and separately in the sample-level tag `NV` (Number of reads containing varinat in this sample).
+   This is annotated in Platypus output using the INFO tag `TR` (Total number of reads covering this variant), and separately in the sample-level tag `NV` (Number of reads containing varinat in this sample).

 4. **Percentage of reads supporting the variant versus those supporting reference reads.**